-At Clifton Community School we monitor all absences.
+At Clifton School we monitor all absences.
 Early intervention is a significant factor in limiting student absence and ultimately improving student attendance.
 As a school we ensure that a rigorous attendance monitoring and family support system works in partnership with our parents in their statutory duty of ensuring their children attend school regularly.
 This system will add an additional layer of support before the Fixed Penalty Notice pathway directed by the Department for Education and the Local Authority.

-Our attendance monitoring system implements 5 phases of intervention prior to pursuing the Fixed Penalty Notice Pathway.
+Our attendance monitoring system implements 4 phases of intervention prior to pursuing the Fixed Penalty Notice Pathway.
 This can be seen below.

-Monitoring Level of absence Intervention Phase 1 3 days' absence between September and October or, 4 days' absence between September and December or, 6 days' absence between September and February or, 8 days' absence between September and April or, 10 days' absence between September and May or, 12 days absence between September and July Attendance Monitoring Phase 2 A further 3 days absence over a 6 week period Attendance Manager Meeting Informal Attendance Support Plan Phase 3 A further 3 days absence over a 3-5 week period Head of Year Meeting Formal Attendance Support Plan Phase 4 A further 3 days absence over a 3-5 week period Associate Assistant Headteacher Formal Attendance Support Plan 2 Phase 5 A further 3 days absence over a 3-5 week period Formal Attendance Panel with Headteacher and Governing Body Fixed Penalty Notice Pathway
+Monitoring Level of absence Intervention Phase 1 3 days' absence between September and October or, 5 days' absence between September and December or, 7 days' absence between September and February or, Attendance Monitoring

+9 days' absence between September and April or, 11 days' absence between September and May or, 13 days absence between September and July Phase 2 3 or more days absence over a 4 week period Attendance Manager or Head of Year for Attendance Informal Attendance Support Plan Phase 3 3 or more further days absence over a 4 week period Meeting with Head of Year or Assistant Headteacher Formal Attendance Support Plan Phase 4 3 or more further days absence over a 4 week period Formal Attendance Panel with Headteacher and Governing Body Fixed Penalty Notice Pathway